-Theoreticians and practitioners are invited to submit a one-to-two page proposal for paper and/or poster presentations concerning self-directed learning among individuals or in any educational context for any age group, including childhood education, higher education, adult education, training and human resource development, or lifelong learning.
+Theoreticians and practitioners are invited to submit a one-to-two page proposal for paper, poster, roundtables, practice brief and/or panel concerning self-directed learning among individuals or in any educational context for any age group, including childhood education, higher education, adult education, training and human resource development, or lifelong learning.

 Participants have opportunities to learn a variety of procedures and information including (a) the results of recent research on self-direction in learning, (b) new developments in the application of self-directed learning ideas in diverse settings, (c) how to assess employees’ and students’ self-directed learning orientations, and (d) how to develop and strengthen self-directed learning propensities and abilities.
 In addition, a number of important networks and collaborative relationships have been developed by symposium participants.

 1. Papers/posters should be original presentations and not previously published or presented.
 Proposals should clearly indicate whether the proposal is for a paper, poster, roundtable, practice brief, or panel.

 2. Proposals should address aspects of self-directed learning.
 Some suggested topics include but are not limited to the following:

 A. theory, research methods, conceptualizations and self-directed learning applications;